djotaku/adventofcode/2021/Day_12/README.md

 dfs(visited, graph, 'A')
 ```
 What I want is one there only small caves are added to the visited list.
 I also want it to end when we get to "end".

+I got to [here](https://github.com/djotaku/adventofcode/blob/25bbbea180b80fc0b16e170e9108179e918b6577/2021/Day_12/Python/solution.py) and was struggling on how to set up the recursion.
+So I went to the megathreads to see what I was doing wrong.

+[This one](https://www.reddit.com/r/adventofcode/comments/rehj2r/comment/hoabzvk/?utm_source=share&utm_medium=web2x&context=3) seemed to be very close to what I was already doing so I decided to adapt it to my solution.

 ## What I Learned